 In Geography we explore our local area as well as the wider world.
 Children are taught the importance of looking after the environment and how to improve it, as well as learning about how some geographical features were formed and the impact they have on the settlements around them.
 Map work is an important part of our Geography curriculum and is reinforced by work in our Forest School.

 Policies and General Information

 Policies in School

-All written policy statements and Schemes of Work are available from the Head Teacher for parents to read.
+All written policy statements and Schemes of Work are available from the School Office and the school website for parents to read.

 OFSTED